miladh/HF/README.md

 HF
 ====
-An implementation of the Hartree-Fock method.
+An implementation of the Hartree-Fock method for atoms and molecules, based on McMurchie-Davidson scheme using Gaussian basis functions.
+The input basis files read by the code are in the Turbomole format.
+These files are taken from the website [Basis Set Exchange](https://bse.pnl.gov/bse/portal)

+To compile the following libraries are needed:
+- Armadillo
+- Libconfig
+- HDf5
+- Boost

-Editing of the code is best done using QtCreator.
+Editing of the code is best done using [QtCreator](http://qt-project.org/downloads).

 Example of config file:
 ```